cdrummey216/whoami/idenityequations.md

 A variable answer that defines an identity is self-similar due to the fact that the identity it defines ("I") remains the same while being defined ("I am *x*.").
 At any scale, a variable answer is a representation of the identity.

-## IDENTITY AS A FRACTAL SET
+#### IDENTITY AS A FRACTAL SET: A Representation
 Each identity can be regarded as a fractal set, or a never ending pattern of variable answers in response to the question "Who are you?" or "Who am I?"
+This pattern is a _stream of answers_ over time concentrated on a singlular topic, or the self.

+# Propositions, _Meaning_ from Fractal Set calculations, & "I" AS IT EXISTS IN REAL-TIME

-## GOLDEN RATIO AND SENSE OF SELF
+## GOLDEN RATIO AND SENSE OF SELF: A Proposition
 A calculation of the Golden Ratio (ϕ) using variable answers, or values for a,b from "Who am I?" and "Who are you?".

 The value of ϕ (1.618) is the result of an equation using two given values (a, b) that have specific properties in relation to each other.
 When these properties are present, the values are in the golden ratio.
 As it relates to the calculation of identity as a fractal set, the value of ϕ (1.618) is the ideal ratio for any two values for a, b.
 The necessary inputs to calculate identity as a fractal set are two true variable answers for *a* and *b*.
 Analogous to the golden ratio is the constant for proportionality, which is the ratio between two directly proportional values.